boundstate/sia/README.md

 ```

 Markdown files with `@area nav` will be displayed in the navigation bar.

-#### Core components

-Services belonging to the `core` submodule (e.g. `myApp.core`) are displayed in the _Core_ section of the docs.

-#### Other components
+#### Components

-Documentation is only generated for other components whose modules are also documented.
+Documentation is only generated for components whose modules are also documented.
 For example, if you have a directive
 belonging to `myApp.components.accordion` you must also add an `ngDoc` for that module:

 ```js